RobertMara/Sayings/README.md

 * SQLite 3.x
 * MiniTest

+The `.idea` directory contains JetBrains RubyMine IDE configuration settings.
+Not required, but RubyMine is awesome!

 I do not plan to deploy this to a server.
 Therefore:
 * I am using SQLite for simplicity.
 * There is no authentication or authorization, no roles or permissions.
 If you can run it, you rule your own little kingdom.